Summer Day Camp

 Our activities fall into three categories:

-- Dramatic Play – Dramatic play promotes the development of social skills.
+• Dramatic Play – Dramatic play promotes the development of social skills.
 We encourage children to make up plays by pretending, group brainstorming, and practicing for the Friday show.
-The shows will be filmed and shared with parents and guardians at the end of each session.

-Our entertaining Friday skits are created by the campers in the Thematic Camps and Farm to Table.
-We start with the theme and use our imaginations and teamwork to come up with one-of-a-kind performances.
-Skits will be performed to the campers, CITs and counselors only and will not be recorded and shared with families.
+Our Friday skit challenges and chant-offs are created by the campers in each camp.
+We start with the theme and use our imaginations and teamwork to put on a short 3 to 5 minute skit.
+Skits are a way for campers to develop their confidence, find their voices, and add a theatrical element.
+These skits and chant-offs are built in as camp activities as a part of the curriculum, and will be performed to the campers, CITs and counselors only and will not be recorded and shared with families, as it is not meant to represent a full production.

 We will offer in-person viewing for Fairyland Puppeteers and Theatre Camp families only.
-Fairyland Puppeteers will perform on Friday, June 16 for Session 1.
-The Theatre Camp plays will be presented on Friday, June 30 for Session 2 and July 14 for Session 3.
-We will offer in-person viewing only for Theatre Camp families.
+Fairyland Puppeteers will perform on Friday, June 14 for Session 1 and July 12 for Session 3.
+The Theatre Camp plays will be presented on Friday, June 28 for Session 2 and July 26 for Session 4.

 While our camp may not have the capacity to accommodate every need, we have found that we tend to be very successful at camp when we work one on one with families and are well informed about the campers’ needs before the session begins.
 We invite you to contact us so we can help you decide if camp is the right fit for your child.